GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

    serverless deploy
    ```

     The deployment takes approximately a minute to complete.
 Make a note of the `api key` and `endpoints` attributes.
-You'll need them when you deploy the Genesys Cloud inbound flow.
+You'll need them when you deploy the inbound email flow.

 5. Test the Lambda function: